-Soils: Clay with sand, Tufa, and limestone substrates (Monrobiolo della Bussola, Rue and Cannubi), sandy with
+Soils: Clay with sand, Tufa, and limestone substrates (Monrobiolo della Bussola, Rue and Cannubi), sandy with significant clay (San Lorenzo), and clay with fingerings of sand (Rocche dell'Annunziata).

 THE WINES Vineyard & Grapes Winemaking Average Production Dolcetto d'Alba 100% Dolcetto from Monrobiolo della Bussola (.56ha) and Rue (0.2ha), both in the communue of Barolo.
 Both sources are fermented together in a single concrete vat for 8-12 days before transfer to botti , where the wine is aged for 8-9 months.
 450 cases Barbera d'Alba 100% Barbera from San Lorenzo (0.6ha) in the communue of Barolo.
 Fermented in a single concrete vat for ~10-12 days before transfer to botti , where it is aged 20 months.
 450 cases Note: The Barbera vines were pulled out in 2020, and fruit for the 2019-2025 Barberas is being purchassed from likeminded friends.
 Barolo 100% Nebbiolo from San Lorenzo (0.25ha), Rue (0.5ha), Cannubi (1.0ha) in the commune of Barolo, Rocche dell'Annunziata (1.2ha) in the commune of La Morra.
 Grapes are co-fermented in concrete tanks, and left to macerate (with the cap of skins held submerged) after fermentation for a combined 30-50 days.
 Aged 30 months in botti.
 1,400 cases Note: The San Lorenzo vines were pulled out in 2015 for replanting, and the fruit was replaced by 0.25ha of leased vines in Monrobiolo (Bussia), in the commune of Barolo.